Editor's Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness.

 1) You go in with "gut feelings", transform what you think might be a good idea to change, and expect (hope) conversions will increase.

-Choosing option two seems to be the obvious approach, but unfortunately, most marketers use approach number one.
+Choosing option two seems to be the obvious approach, but unfortunately, most marketers are still using approach number one.
 A DMO's optimization approach needs to move away from random guessing and assumption, and focus instead on discerning what's happening and why.
 A great starting point is to clearly identify your site's goals.

 At the beginning of any testing and optimization program, you should gather members of your team to discuss key business objectives.
 If you had to choose only ONE action you wanted someone to complete on the site, what would that action be?
 Then answer the following questions: